Applications for spring 2021 internships are now closed. Please watch the IRC newsletter for information on summer 2021 internships.

 GLOBAL EDUCATION INTERN

-The IRC works with a variety of area K-12 schools to put on Academic WorldQuest, a spring Quiz Bowl–style program on international topics.
+The IRC works with a variety of area K-12 schools to put on Academic WorldQuest, a spring Quiz Bowl–style program on international topics, and Your Global Future, a fall college and career fair for high-school students.
 We are also looking to restart a number of other K-12 initiatives with local schools.
 The global education intern will support these projects.
 Education majors and teachers-in-training will be given preference for this internship.